mlanza/ai-literacy/201/05-tools.md

 But, as seen, large language models can understand and produce not only human languages — but also machine languages: SQL, JSON, HTML, regex, YAML, and more.

+In that sense, they’re starting to resemble C-3PO — not just fluent in language, but a universal mediator.
+He wasn’t designed to *be* the system, but to speak across systems.
+Translate protocol into protocol.
+Smooth the gaps between intent and execution.
+These models are beginning to do the same across formats, contexts, and technical boundaries.

 That means they can take your plain-language request and translate it into something machines can execute.

-That’s why AI is showing up in calendars, browsers, documents, inboxes, and apps — not to replace them, but to **operate them**.
+It’s why AI is showing up in calendars, browsers, documents, inboxes, and apps — not to replace them, but to **operate them**.
 On your behalf.
 Through your words.

 Software used to wait for your clicks.